-Although ditch maintenance is the first technique listed under the minimal action list, it is not expected to be a primary means of water management for the County.
+Although ditch maintenance is listed under the minimal action list, suggesting that to minimize the potential for environmental impacts it might be a favored management means, it is not expected to be a primary means of water management for the County.
 Ditch maintenance will only be carried out under well-defined conditions, subject to local concerns and input.

 Ditch maintenance is found at this point in the BMP manual because this form of water management requires little change from existing conditions.
 Inherently, this means the maintenance of the existing ditches, especially when limited in scope, causes little to no impact to the existing system.
 If that system as been judged to have adequate ecological functions and to provide appropriate ecological values, then there will be little overall environmental impact from the project.
 This does not mean that ditching is the optimal water management tool for that system, however.
 More progressive actions may have greater environmental benefits, through resource enhancement, for example.
 However, in some situations, limited actions may be determined to be the preferred marsh management approach.

 Existing water management systems, such as ditches, culverts, and other structures, will normally be either left alone, if not needed for mosquito control, or upgraded to BMPs as outlined in the Wetlands Management Plan.
 In some cases, implementation of BMPs is not immediately feasible due to lack of pre-project information or institutional factors such as landowner policies.
 Implementation of BMPs may also not be immediately feasible due to lack of resources.
 For instance, if major tidal flow restoration is desirable but is currently too expensive because it involves major road work, interim measures should be taken while these resources are sought.